OperatorFoundation/ion-android/README.md

 [ion specification](https://github.com/OperatorFoundation/ion)

-# ion-kotlin
+# ion-android

-ion-kotlin is a cross-platform implementation of the ion protocol for Kotlin/Android
+ion-android is a cross-platform implementation of the ion protocol for Kotlin/Android